5 Ways to Incorporate Social Learning in Your Training

 The social learning theory is largely derived from the work of Albert Bandura.
 This model promotes the 70/20/10 rule: namely, that 70% of learning occurs on the job or through experience, 20% comes from social interaction with other people, and only 10% comes from formal education.
 As you can imagine, adherents to the social learning theory emphasize the importance of collaboration and "knowledge-pooling" above that of instructor-led education.

 Social learning methods can be leveraged not only in the classroom or at an onsite location, but it is also incredibly useful in remote environments.
-Depending on the functionality of your Learning Management System (LMS) or eLearning platform, you can create more opportunities for learners to connect with one another through interactive content and other forms of engagement.
+Depending on the functionality of your Corporate Learning Management System (LMS) or Corporate eLearning platform, you can create more opportunities for learners to connect with one another through interactive content and other forms of engagement.
 For example, peer-to-peer interactions through forums and discussion boards allow for collaboration asynchronously while web conferencing and mobile applications can help learners connect in real time.
 In addition, social learning can also be competition-based, giving learners the opportunity to earn badges or rank in leadership boards through gamified lessons.
 We’ll explore these tactics and more towards the end of this post, but if you’d like to learn more now you can skip to it down below.

 Why Emphasize Social Learning in Your Training Programs?